 The concept of genetic epilepsy is that the epilepsy is, as best we understand, the direct result of a known or presumed genetic defect(s) in which seizures are the core symptom of the disorder.
 The genetic defect may arise at a chromosomal or molecular level.
-It is important to emphasize that "genetic" does not mean the same as "inherited" as de novo mutations are not uncommon.
+It is important to emphasize that "genetic" does not mean the same as "inherited" as de novo pathogenic variants are not uncommon.
 Having a genetic etiology does not preclude an environmental contribution to the epilepsy.

 In this section of EpilepsyDiagnosis.Org, important genetic etiologies for epilepsy that can be identified on clinical testing are presented: